 (Excerpt from ‘Introducing NLP for Work, the Practical Guide’ by Dianne Lowther, published by Icon Books on 5th April 2012)

-In the LAB Profile® Practitioner Certification Course, you’ll learn to apply the 14 patterns of Meta Programmes in your work.
+In the LAB Profile® Practitioner Certification Course, you’ll learn to apply the 14 patterns of Meta Programmes to see significant results with people.